Illuminated night-walk returns to Kingston

 It follows the story of a mystical land where the spirit of winter has taken on the form of an ethereal wolf and then a deer.
 Visitors make their way through the fort and discover different sections like Snowman Alley, where local school children have built their own interpretations of the winter character.
 In another section, projections of whimsical creatures appear around a digital fire pit.
 When visitors step up and speak into a microphone on another level, their voices are transformed into music and colourful projections appear.

 The night-walk is put on by Montreal entertainment company Moment Factory.
-Tickets cost $16 for adults, $12 for kids ages 6-12 and kids under the age of 5 get in free.
+Tickets cost $16 for adults, $12 for kids ages 5-12 and kids under the age of 4 get in free.
 It is suggested that visitors buy their tickets online in advance.
 The walk generally takes about 45 minutes to an hour.
-The event will be held on Friday, Saturday and Sunday evenings from December 1, 2017 until February 19, 2018, as well as select dates during the holiday season.
+The event will be until January 5, 2019, as well as select dates during the holiday season.
+Check the websites for specific dates and times.

 Fort Henry is located at 1 Fort Henry Drive, Kingston, Ont.
 A free shuttle is available to take visitors up to the site from downtown Kingston’s visitor centre or the bottom of Fort Henry Hill.